radiantone/entangle/README.md

 It allows for simple workflow design using *plain old python* and special decorators that control the type of parallel compute and infrastructure needed.

 One key feature of entangle is fine-grained control over individual functions in a workflow.
 You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.
 No central scheduler or workflow manager is needed.
+Choosing where and how functions operate with *declarative infrastructure*.

 Another unique quality is the use of composition to build parallel workflows dynamically.